 It’s not that I don’t like shrimp cocktail, I just find it to be incredibly boring.
 And that’s exactly why I love this recipe.
 It’s shrimp cocktail, only elevated.
 It’s much more sophisticated, lightyears more flavorful, and really doesn’t take much more effort than buying one of those trays from the grocery store.

 This recipe utilizes many ingredients from the pantry, making it perfect for last minute gatherings.
 I always have a bag of peeled and deveined frozen shrimp in my freezer.
 They’re quick to defrost and quick to cook, which means you can get them on your table in minutes.
 Rather than boiling the shrimp for this recipe, I opt to roast them instead.
 It gives them so much more flavor, and while they’re hanging out in the oven, you can be working on other tasks - or better yet - hanging out with your guests.

-I hope you bookmark this roasted shrimp cocktail recipe for your next gathering.
 The roasted shrimp and whole grain mustard sauce are so much more interesting than those store-boiled shrimp served with a mixture of ketchup and horseradish.
 And yet because it’s still shrimp cocktail, it’s guaranteed to be a crowd pleaser.